-- The first goal should align with identified district priorities. - The second goal should align with identified program priorities. - The third goal should be a personal professional goal, likely identified through self-assessment. - All goals will be approved collaboratively between the leader and supervisor.
+- The first goal should align with identified district priorities. - The second goal should align with identified program priorities. - The third goal should be a personal professional goal, likely based on the results of the self-assessment. - All goals will be approved collaboratively between the leader and supervisor.